-Gas Pressure Washer: Water sprays out of the pressure relief valve
+Gas Pressure Washer: Why does water spray out of my pressure washer's pressure relief valve?

 If the pressure washer runs for more than 5 minutes when the spray wand isn't in use, the water in the pump often overheats, causing the thermal relief valve to open and discharge hot water onto the ground.
 When the thermal relief valve opens, cool water enters the pump and cools the system.
 Once the pump has cooled, the thermal relief valve closes and the pressure washer operates normally.
 If the pressure relief valve purges constantly and doesn't close properly, replace it.